mdiener87/diener-tech/content/blog/one-billion-token-challenge.md

 ## The DGX Spark as an AI Laboratory

-When I first introduced the DGX Spark in [Sparking the Future](sparking-the-future.md), many of initial use cases focused around AI inference.
+When I first introduced the DGX Spark in [Sparking the Future](sparking-the-future.md), many of its initial use cases focused around AI inference.
 Inference is the act of running an existing AI model, in a process very similar to running any available, off-the-shelf software.
 However, the DGX Spark is capable of far more than just running existing models - it's also an excellent platform for training models from scratch.
 This post examines my first from-scratch training efforts, culminating in the creation of SparkNet GPT-2 70m.

 [GPT-2](https://en.wikipedia.org/wiki/GPT-2) style-models make for an ideal early training target for AI research.
 GPT-2 was the second major model that OpenAI trained, before ChatGPT (running GPT-3) made OpenAI into a household name.
 At the time (circa 2019), GPT-2 represented a major research effort in OpenAI's attempt to scale up transformer architecture.
 Today, GPT-2 style models can be readily trained on consumer hardware.
 The legendary Karpathy has previously outlined easy to implement training processes for building these types of models.
 His contributions include [nanoGPT](https://github.com/karpathy/nanoGPT) and [nanoChat](https://github.com/karpathy/nanochat).